 This website uses tracking software to monitor its visitors to better understand how they use it.
 The software will save a cookie to your computer’s hard drive in order to track and monitor your engagement and usage of the website, but will not store, save or collect personal information.

 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

-- if you have previously agreed to HealthCare International using your personal information for direct marketing purposes, you may change your mind at any time by writing or emailing to HealthCare International.
+Subscribers’ personal details are collected, processed, managed and stored in accordance with the regulations named in this policy.
+If you have previously agreed to HealthCare International using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing HealthCare International.

 Downloads and Media Files